Diversity and inclusion at USask

 Saskatoon Pride

-Pride Parade: June 17 at 1 PM
+Pride Parade: June 28

 Regina Queen City Pride

-Pride Parade: June 10 at 12 PM
+Pride Parade: June 13

 Prince Albert Pride Week